Xunfenggang station

-Xunfenggang Station (浔峰岗站 (潯峰崗站, Xúnfēnggǎng Zhàn)) is an interchange station between Line 6 and Line 12 of the Guangzhou Metro, and serves as the western terminus for both lines.
+Xunfenggang Station is an interchange station between Line 6 and Line 12 of the Guangzhou Metro, and serves as the western terminus for both lines.
 The Line 6 station started operations on 28 December 2013.
 It is located at the south of the area of Xunfenggang (浔峰岗), A1 Road, Jinshazhou, Baiyun District.
 The terminus approaches near Lishui, Nanhai District, Foshan, which is just over the hill next to the station.
 Line 12 opened at this station on 29 June 2025, thus becoming an interchange station.

 Station layout

 The station is divided into two sections, Line 6 and Line 12, of which the two lines are connected by a passenger distribution concourse on the ground level.
 It is surrounded by Xunfengshan East Road, Jinshazhou Road, Xunfenggang Bus Terminus and other nearby buildings.

 Both station sections include toilets, of which the Line 6 toilets is located in the non-paid area of the surface level concourse, and toilets and a nursery room are located at the western end of the two side platforms on Line 12.